10 Little Things to Do When You Don’t Want to Do Anything

 For the most part, I have no problem focusing on what I’m doing and getting everything on my to-do list done.

-And I honestly believe this is perfectly natural.
+And I believe this is perfectly natural.

 1. Dress the part

-For me, it’s important to take a shower early in the morning and put on “working” clothes.
+Take a shower early in the morning and put on “working” clothes.

 I’ve realized that wearing the same thing I wore to go to bed makes me want to go to bed again.

 2. Count your blessings